JetBrains/teamcity-documentation/topics/rake.md

 <note>

-If you use Ruby 1.9 for Shoulda, Test\-Spec and Test::Unit frameworks to operate, the `test-unit` gem must be installed.
+If you use Ruby 1.9 for Shoulda, Test-Spec and Test::Unit frameworks to operate, the `test-unit` gem must be installed.
 </note>

 <note>